BiaPyX/BiaPy-doc/source/get_started/installation.rst

         No special setup is required other than a browser on your PC.
 To run any of the BiaPy workflows, simply click the "Open in Colab" button in the "How to run" section of the corresponding workflow configuration page.
 All available workflows are listed in the menu on the left.

+   .. tab:: Galaxy

+          BiaPy is available as a tool in the `Galaxy <https://galaxyproject.org/>`__ platform, enabling users to run biomedical image analysis workflows through an intuitive, web-based interface without requiring any local installation.
+The tool can be accessed directly from the Galaxy ToolShed at this `link <https://imaging.usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fbiapy%2Fbiapy%2F3.6.5%2Bgalaxy0&version=latest>`__, and it can also be found by searching for 'biapy' in the Galaxy ToolShed interface here `here <https://usegalaxy.eu/>`__.

    .. tab:: Docker

         We provide a Docker container for running BiaPy called ``biapyx/biapy:latest-11.8`` (`link to the container <https://hub.docker.com/layers/biapyx/biapy/latest-11.8/images/sha256-86cf198ab05a953ba950bb96fb74b18045d2ed7318afb8fa9b212c97c41be904?context=repo>`__.).
 It is based on Ubuntu ``22.04`` with `Pytorch <https://pytorch.org/get-started/locally/>`__ ``2.4.0`` and CUDA ``11.8`` support.